yorkie-team/yorkie-js-sdk/yorkie-js-sdk.documentsyncresulttype.md

 ## DocumentSyncResultType enum

-`DocumentSyncResultType` is document sync result types
+`DocumentSyncResultType` represents the result of synchronizing the document with the server.

 <b>Signature:</b>